Clustered Saliency Prediction: Experimental results

-We see that for some cases, the performance in NSS for the universal saliency model is higher than the performance for the clustered predictions using trained I2I model.
-The reason is that the I2I models are trained to convert universal saliency maps to saliency maps of a cluster and they don't take into account the fixation maps, while in evaluating the results with NSS, we compare the predicted saliency maps against the fixation maps.
-So considering this, NSS would not be a good metric for our evaluations.
-As we can see in Fig. \ref{avg_tr_all_fig}, in the universal saliency maps for DeepGaze II, the salient parts are more sharp than the salient parts in the predictions for each cluster.
+As in \Cref{all_scores_max_modul}, the results for CC and SIM metrics are higher in the Clustered Saliency Predictions, than the results of universal saliency predictions.
+Also for NSS metric, SalGAN based Clustered Saliency Prediction shows superiority to SalGAN.
+For AUC Judd metric, the performance of ML-Net based Clustered Saliency Prediction is better than ML-Net.
+All of these show the improvement of our model over universal saliency prediction models.
+The reason for higher performance in AUC Judd and NSS for some cases in the universal saliency model is that the MDST model is trained to convert input images, USMs and cluster labels to saliency maps of the clusters and it does not take into account the unprocessed fixation points data, while AUC Judd and NSS use fixation points as ground truths.
+Considering this, AUC Judd and NSS might not be good metrics for our evaluations.
+As we see in \Cref{avg_tr_all_fig}, in the USMs obtained by DeepGaze IIE, the salient parts are more sharp than the salient parts in the Clustered Saliency Predictions for each cluster.
 Since NSS penalizes false positives at fixation locations, a more sharp saliency map which has higher peaks, might gain a higher NSS than a saliency map with more spread-out salient regions.